asif536/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-It is the Web Base Movie Recommender System which Implement Collaborative Filtering By matrix factorizations algorithm.
+It is the Web Base Movie Recommender Engine which Implement Collaborative Filtering By matrix factorizations algorithm.

 ### Technologies Used